tobbik/lua-t/docs/Coding.rst

   myAbc1 = T.Alphabet.new( paramA )
   myAbc2 = T.Alphabet( paramB )

-Where applicable, metamethods should be hooked up to the instances to ease coding.
+Where applicable, meta-methods should be hooked up to the instances to ease coding.
 For example if useful '#myAbc1' should be return a value and if possible if myAbc1==myAbc2 should provide a reasonable result for the comparison.